'Difficult to stay at Barcelona' - Messi's father & agent opens door to Man City move | Goal.com

 Jorge Messi, who serves as his son's main legal representative, touched down at El Prat Airport in Barcelona on Wednesday amid the intense speculation surrounding the Argentine's future.

-The 62-year-old agent told El Chrininguito of Messi's current situation upon his arrival in Catalonia: "Future at Barcelona?
-Is difficult.
-It would be difficult to stay"
+The 62-year-old agent told El Chiringuito of Messi's current situation upon his arrival in Catalunya: "A future at Barcelona?
+It is difficult.
+It would be difficult to stay."

 Quizzed on City's interest in the Blaugrana talisman, Jorge responded: "I haven't talked with Pep.
 There is nothing yet with City."